Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 After a previous bombing mission over Germany, Luke Weathers was commissioned to escort a wounded bomber to England.

-He flew beneath the bomber to disguise his presence from possible enemy attack.
+He flew beneath the bomber to disguise his presence from possible enemy attacks.

 The other seven adversaries came after Weathers, but he did not panic.
 He put his plane in a dive and quickly throttled up to altitude.
 As he looked back, he spied an enemy aircraft on his tail.

 Through skill and cunning, Weathers ended up on the tail of the enemy plane.
-With a long burst of machine-gun fire and a few short bursts, the enemy aircraft went tumbling to the ground.
+With a long burst of machine-gun fire and a few short shots, Weathers caused the enemy aircraft to tumble to the ground.

 During one assignment, Weathers flew into eight enemy aircraft head-on, immediately taking down one plane.